New: Rhodes 2026 Local Travel Guide – Skip the tourist traps → Learn More

 If you only have a long weekend or a quick getaway planned, this Rhodes itinerary gives you the perfect blend of beaches, history, nature, food, and local culture — without rushing.
 Three days is enough to see Rhodes Town, enjoy a beautiful east-coast beach, explore one of the island’s villages, and visit a dramatic viewpoint or two.

-Use this guide alongside the Rhodes Travel Guide 2026 for deeper planning and the full Rhodes 7-Day Itinerary if you end up extending your stay.
+👉 Use this guide alongside Rhodes Travel Guide 2026 for deeper planning and the full Rhodes 7-Day Itinerary if you end up extending your stay or want a slower-paced version of this route.

 ⭐ Who I Am & Why I Wrote This Guide